 A company Mission Statement begins the journey by describing what business the organization will participate in its type of work, clients, and perhaps the level of customer service and the kinds of product it will provide.
 From the Mission Statement, measurable strategies, action plans, and a wide range of tasks are born.

-Let Breakthrough Create the Foundation of Your Entire Organization
+Let Frictionless Create the Foundation of Your Entire Organization